-One way to teach early learners or non-verbal children to communication is the Picture Exchange Communication System (PECS).
+One way to teach early learners or non-vocal children to communication is the Picture Exchange Communication System (PECS).
 PECS is a research based approach that teaches early functional communication through the use of exchanging pictures for something a child wants.
 PECS should be taught using a 6 step system.

 Phase 1: Teaching the child how to communicate